Get News & Updates Directly To Your Inbox

 A few tips can help ensure nothing skews the results of your pap smear.

 For women 30 or older, the HPV test can be done at the same time as the Pap test.
-The human papilloma virus is one of the leading causes of cervical cancer cases in the United States.
+The human papillomavirus is one of the leading causes of cervical cancer cases in the United States.
 There are many types of HPV, and it’s the most common sexually transmitted infection in the nation.

 During an HPV test, your doctor checks the cervix for the HPV virus.
 The virus can cause abnormal cells, which could lead to cervical cancer.
 It’s not likely that you’ll know when cervix cells have changed.
 Having regular preventive exams can help your doctor identify abnormal cells before they develop into cancerous cells.